 Burials usually cost around $10,000, which is a hefty bill to leave for your family to pay.
 Although thinking about your own death is not a pleasant experience, planning your funeral before you die can take a significant weight off of your loved one’s shoulders.

 Don’t leave this decision for your family to make.
-You should between a traditional burial or cremation.
+You should between traditional burial or cremation.
 Also, take the steps necessary to cover these costs yourself.
 Below, we’ll break down some of your options for life insurance.

-What is a Burial Life Insurance Policy
+What is a Cremation Insurance Policy

-Burial policies is a funeral expense policy created to cover the cost of your funeral.
+Burial insurance plans or a funeral expense policy was created to cover the cost of your funeral.
 It is a whole life policy with a death benefit usually anywhere from $5,000- $25,000.
 Depending on the company the death benefit could be higher.

 Life Insurance ~ protects survivors who depend on the insured person for financial support.
 Those persons/family members will be financially secure for years to come in your absence.

-Burial Insurance ~ is slightly different where as it is put in place to cover the cost of your funeral expenses when you die.
-Usually face value is from $5,000-$25,000.
+Burial Insurance ~ is slightly different whereas it is put in place to cover the cost of your funeral expenses when you die.
+Usually, face value is from $5,000-$25,000.
 Slightly higher depending on the carrier.
 Ask your independent agent.

-Best Burial Insurance/Policy
+Best Cremation Insurance Burial Policy

 While this may seem ridiculously high to some, think of the money that goes into a burial.
 If you’re deemed uninsurable at this age, a guaranteed acceptance life policy may be your only choice.

 The casket, for one, usually costs around $2,000, but they can be far more expensive depending on the quality.
 In addition, the headstone is another item that needs to be accounted for.
 An average headstone will cost approximately $1,000, with the potential to be significantly more expensive.

-Cremation and Final Expense
+Cremation And Final Expense

 In fact, people are opting for cremation much more often now than ever before.
 In fact, consensus says cremation will be as popular as burials.
 This is the most affordable life insurance for seniors.

 You’ll also need to purchase an urn, but these are much less expensive than caskets.
-Cost of urns is between $100-$250.
+The cost of the urns is between $100-$250.
 For life insurance for over 75 years of age, this may be the most affordable option.